JavTahir/HeritageHub/README.md

 ### 3. Temples Collection Configuration

-For the temple association feature to work, you need to create a `temples` collection in Firestore with the following structure:
+For the temple association feature to work, you need to create a `temples` collection in Firestore with the following structure- you can also use any temples-data api but for now i added them manually:

 ```javascript
 // Collection: temples